benoitc/couchbeam/doc/couchbeam_util.md

 `encode_query(QSL) -> any()`

-Encode needed value of Query proplists in json
+Encode needed query parameter values for JSON

 <a name="encode_query_value-2"></a>